Emory-HITI/Niffler/modules/meta-extraction/README.md

 # Configuring Niffler Real-time DICOM Extractor

-Niffler real-time extraction must be configured as a service for it to run continuously, and resume even when the server restarts.
+Niffler real-time extraction must be configured as a service for it to run continuously and resume automatically even when the server restarts.
+Unless you are the administrator who is configuring Niffler for the first time, skip this section.

 ## Configure DICOM attributes to extract